-An Internet era will end Dec.
-15 when AIM, the instant messaging program started in 1997 by AOL, will sign off permanently.
+An Internet era is ending today as AIM, the instant messaging program started in 1997 by AOL, signs off permanently.

-The service is stopping because the “way in which we communicate with each other has profoundly changed, ” wrote Michael Albers, vice president of communications product at AOL parent company Oath, in a blog post Friday.
+The service is shutting down because the “way in which we communicate with each other has profoundly changed, ” wrote Michael Albers, vice president of communications product at AOL parent company Oath, in an October blog post.

 The chat service taught a young, influential technological generation the ground rules of digital communication.
 Hearing the door open online let you know your friend was logged on, in some ways paving the way for the Pavlovian response to modern digital notification.
 It was more instant than an online forum, and so the reactions you gave — emoticons :) and Internet-speak abbreviations like lol — became very important.
 It was also the first place where I learned people online are different than they are in real life, and the heartfelt conversation you had with someone on AIM did not guarantee that connection would carry over into class the next day.